How to Handle Coronavirus Self-Isolation While Waiting for Your Move

 Is It Safe to Move?

 The shortest answer to this question – it can be.
 Some companies, including our own, are still providing moving services even under these circumstances, but with increased security and sanitary measures and discount prices for new bookings, which is one of the reasons why you should move.
+Relocating companies offer some of the cheapest ways to move out of state during the pandemic, which is one of the cheapest times of the year to relocate.

 Of course, the decision depends entirely on you, your health condition, the urgency of the move, and the reliability and responsibility of the moving company you are working with.
 If objective circumstances (for example, restrictions of movement in your present or future location) make your already scheduled move impossible, know that we decided to waive the cancellation fee as a sign of solidarity with our clients.